 What to Expect After Microneedling?

-Following microneedling, mild redness and swelling may occur, which dissipates over a few days.
+Following microneedling, mild redness, swelling and pinpoint bleeding may occur, which dissipates over a few days.
 The skin may also feel tight and flake while healing.
 Overall healing time will vary, depending on the size of the treatment area, and can take anywhere from 1-5 days.
 It is important to avoid sun exposure for the first couple of days, to help avoid sunburn.
 Most patients need a few treatments before any changes are seen, as it takes time for your body to heal itself and stimulate collagen production.
 Dr. Beach will provide you with instructions on how to care for the skin following your microneedling treatment.